Inverse moment of the $B_s$-meson distribution amplitude from QCD sum rule: The method

 The $B_s$-meson light-cone DA is defined as the hadronic matrix element of the bilocal operator built of an effective heavy-quark field $h_v$ with velocity $v$ and a strange antiquark field $\bar{s}$ located at a lightlike separation: \bea \langle 0|\bar s(tn) i\gamma_5\!\not\!n [tn,0] h_v(0)|\bar {B}_{s}(v)\rangle = F_{B_s}(\mu)\!\!\int\limits_0^\infty \! dk\, e^{-i k t}\phi^{B_s}_+(k,\mu)\,, \eea with the lightlike gauge link \bea {}[tn,0] \equiv {\rm P\,exp}\left[ig\int\limits_0^1\!du\,n_\mu A^\mu(utn)\right]. \eea Here $n_\mu$ is the lightlike vector, $n^2=0$, such that $n\cdot v=1$, and $t$ is an arbitrary real valued parameter.
 In Eq.~(\ref{eq:DAdef}) we used the general definition \cite{Grozin:1996pq,Beneke:2000wa} of the two-particle heavy-meson DA (see e.g. eq.
 (17) in \cite{Khodjamirian:2005ea}) and projected it onto the leading, twist-2 DA component $\phi^{B_s}_+(\omega)$, multiplying both sides of this definition by $(i\gamma_5\!\!\not\! n) $ and taking the trace.
 Note that $|\bar B_s(v)\rangle$ is the HQET state defined in Eq.~(\ref{eq:Bvstate}).
 The variable $k$ in (\ref{eq:DAdef}) can be interpreted as the light-cone projection of the light $s$-quark momentum.
 Due to non-vanishing $m_s$, it is natural to expect that for $B_s$ this variable is limited from below by $k=m_s$, hence in a realistic model, $\phi^{B_s}_+(k,\mu)\sim\theta(k-m_s)$.
 However, here we will not dwell on reproducing the shape of the $B_s$-meson DA.
 Instead, we concentrate on our main task, that is, to obtain a sum rule estimate for the inverse moment defined as: \bea \lambda_{B_{(s)}}^{-1}(\mu) = \int\limits_0^\infty \frac{dk}{k}\,\phi^{B_{(s)}}_+(k,\mu)\,. \eea

-To achieve the goal, we largely follow the method used for the $B$-meson in \cite{Grozin:1996pq} and upgraded in \cite{Braun:2003wx} to include the gluon radiative corrections.
+To achieve the goal, we largely follow the method used for the $B$-meson in \cite{Grozin:1996pq} and upgraded in \cite{Braun:2003wx} to include the gluon radiative corrections (see also the review~\cite{Grozin:2005iz}).
 At the same time, we modify this method and obtain the sum rule directly for the inverse moment (\ref{eq:lambBs}).

 To this end, we introduce the following correlation function in HQET: \bea _{s}(\omega,t)=i\!\int\! d^4xe^{-i\omega\, v\cdot x} \langle 0|T\big\{\bar s(tn)i\gamma_5\!\not\!n [tn,0] h_v(0) \bar{h}_v(x) i\gamma_5s(x)\big\}|0\rangle\,. \eea It contains a product of the bilocal operator (\ref{eq:DAdef}) with the local pseudoscalar current interpolating the $B_s(v)$ state.
 The variable $\omega$ is analogous to the one introduced in Eq.~(\ref{eq:q2om}) for a transition to HQET of a simpler two-point correlation function (\ref{eq:corrFb}).
 In other words, if, instead of Eq.~(\ref{eq:BDAsrcorr}), we consider a correlation function with the finite mass $b$-quark fields and the external four-momentum $q$, then, after reparameterizing to the effective fields $h_v$, the four-momentum in the exponent becomes $(q-m_bv)=\omega v$.